marc-x-andre/Jubilant/README.md

 # Jubilant 🐎

-A "Tap Touche"-like game using the best framework on the internet.
+A "Tap Touche"-like game using the best frameworks on the internet.

-5 framework, 3 day, 1 app.
+5 frameworks, 3 day, 1 app.

 ## Getting Started 🤗